-But the first time I really listened to the audio of this set...I was very sad indeed.
-But now that Im more used to its different traits, its not as much of a factor..but it still can be a major quirk.
+But the first time I really listened to the audio of this set...I was pretty sad indeed.
+But now that I’m more used to it’s different traits, it’s not as much of a factor and not a major quirk (but it still can be annoying depending).

 A comment made by Chris Lobdell explains a bit more on this: